Non-disclosure agreements, confidentiality agreements, business protection agreements, trade secret agreements.

 While requiring your employees and contractors to sign a Non-Disclosure Agreement may not completely protect you from employee theft or fraud, it creates a contractual obligation on their part to protect and not disclose your confidential information, which will continue beyond the term of their employment with you.

-If you have a patented process, a unique business model, a "secret formula", or a software application you've developed specifically for your business, this is a valuable trade secret that your competitors would like to get their hands on.
 Trade secrets and intellectual property are some of your company's most valuable assets.
-If you used outside consultants (programmers, researchers, and the like) to assist in developing the trade secrets, every one of them should be bound by confidentiality agreements.
-Likewise everyone inside your organization who has knowledge of the trade secrets should also sign an NDA.
+If you used outside consultants (programmers, researchers, and the like) to assist in developing those trade secrets, every one of them should be bound by confidentiality agreements.
+Likewise everyone inside your organization who is privy to these assets should also sign an NDA.

 Image by Gerd Altmann from Pixabay